-At the outbreak of the Civil War, the Jones family left Newport and the house was sold to China Trade merchant William Henry King.
-His nephew David took over the house in 1876, and several years later decided to enlarge Kingscote.
+At the outbreak of the Civil War, the Jones family left Newport and the house was sold to China trade merchant William Henry King.
+His nephew took over the house in 1876, and several years later decided to enlarge Kingscote.
 He added a new dining room, which combines Colonial American details with exotic ornament.